 Wear a condom to catch any urine that comes out during sex.

 Avoid oral sex and use your partner's hand for sexual stimulation.

 Try having sex in the shower.
 It can help you to relax and will wash away any urine that comes out.

-Talk to your doctor, nurse, care team or hauora provider.
+Talk to your doctor, nurse or care team.

 In addition to these tips, some men use a penile ring (also called constriction rings, tension bands, erectile dysfunction rings or cock rings) to help with leaks.
 The penile ring goes around the base of the penis when erect and presses down on the urethra, stopping urine from passing through.
 You can keep the ring on for a maximum of 30 minutes.
 Keeping it on for longer periods may damage the tissues in the penis.
 You may need to experiment until you find the right tightness so that it prevents urine leaking but is still comfortable for you.